How a mother of four became one of the most successful Just Between Friends franchise owners

 A staffer rushes up to Kelly with news that will drive all of her fears away; there is a line of people from the door to the end of the parking lot, shivering, waiting to get in.
 This is going to be a busy, busy day.

-The hottest ticket in town is a Just Between Friends franchise event
+The hottest ticket in town is a Just Between Friends franchise sale

-When Just Between Friends was featured on the Today show, co-host Matt Lauer called us the hottest ticket in town.
-When the doors open to Kelly’s sales event, it is easy to see why.
+The popular Today show called Just Between Friends the “hottest ticket in town.”
+When the doors open to Kelly’s sale, it is easy to see why.
 The crowd of young mothers, fathers, and grandparents pushing strollers is literally sprinting to the racks of clothing.
 What was minutes ago a silent room is now filled with the excited din of shoppers.
 The energy is palpable, and for good reason—these shoppers are purchasing their children’s wardrobes and toys at a fraction of what they would cost new.
 Across the street there is a Babies “R” Us with an empty parking lot.

 If anyone knows how expensive buying children’s clothing is without the help of Just Between Friends, it’s Kelly.
 As a mother of four young children, Kelly was a consignor for two years with Just Between Friends before a former owner of the Pittsburgh-North territory approached her with an offer to purchase the franchise.